DaniCoco31/Predicting-Social-Media-Post-Engagement/README.md

 # Predicting Social Media Post Engagement

 ## Introduction
 This project aims to predict the engagement levels of social media posts based on their descriptions and other relevant features.
 Engagement is defined as the sum of interactions a post receives, such as likes and comments.
-Accurately predicting engagement can help optimize content strategies, maximize reach, and improve overall social media performance.
+By accurately predicting engagement, this project seeks to optimize content strategies, maximize reach, and improve overall social media performance.

 ## Dataset Overview
 The dataset consists of social media posts with the following attributes:
 - **Post descriptions**
 - **Number of likes**
 - **Number of comments**
 - **Number of posts by the user**
 - **Time of posting**
 - **User follower count**